designmynight/designmynight-developers/site/content/collins/updating-email-settings/index.md

 **Step 2) SPF Settings**
 If your current SPF setting is:

-If you currently have an SPF record set up already, don’t delete it, you just need to add include:spf.mandrillapp.com after v=spf1, in that record.
+If you currently have an SPF record set up already, don’t delete it, you just need to add *include:spf.mandrillapp.com* after *v=spf1*, in that record.
 For example, it might look like:

-v=spf1 include:spf.protection.outlook.com include:spf.mandrillapp.com -all
+*v=spf1 include:spf.protection.outlook.com include:spf.mandrillapp.com -all*

 If you don’t currently have an SPF record set up, you’ll need add the following as a whole new SPF record:

-v=spf1 include:spf.mandrillapp.com ?all
+*v=spf1 include:spf.mandrillapp.com ?all*

-**Once the SPF and DKIM settings have been updated, please email your Collins Account Manager to confirm.**
+***Once the SPF and DKIM settings have been updated, please email your Collins Account Manager to confirm.***

 We will be able to check on our side whether these have been updated correctly (and will be able to give feedback if it has been set up incorrectly).